Open Source Orchard

 1. LoRaWAN Gateway Deployment

-Because of the nature of our project, experimentation and testing of each objective will be frequent and throughout the development process, reflective of a true R&D phase.
-To make the system more resilient, we started with our focus on the closest block of orchard to our gateway before expanding and testing the system over longer periods to observe data collection and infrastructural stability, while learning how to adapt our systems to the weather and environment of the Northeast.
-Economic impact analyses will also be conducted to show benefits of each technology to farmers throughout (see Other Relevant Research Information).
+Because of the nature of our project, experimentation and testing of each objective have been frequent and throughout the development process, reflective of a true R&D phase.
+To make the system more resilient, we’ve started with our focus on the closest block of orchard to our gateway and tested the system over longer periods to observe data collection and infrastructural stability, all while learning how to adapt our systems to the weather and environment of the Northeast.

 Research results and discussion: